Energy Advice Hub’s Guide to

 2. Strategy

 This should cover how your business strategy is informed by climate considerations.
 This means not just the risks, but also the potential opportunities linked to climate action.
-(For example, taking decisive and public action on emissions may help your business to position itself as a green leader in the market and attract a new demographic of customers.)
+(For example, taking decisive and public action on emissions may help your business to position itself as a green leader and attract new customers.)

 Your business strategy should model how you will respond operationally to different warming scenarios.
 How will the running of your business change in a 1.5°C warmer world, and how do you plan to respond to that?
 What about 2°C and beyond?